Abstracts & Awards

 1. Best of the Best

 The top 3 highest scoring abstracts from each of the 7 different clinical abstract themes will present their work at the BCS Conference where they will give an oral presentation in the ‘Best of the Best zone’ in the Education Hall.
-Based upon performance on the day, an overall winner will be selected and presented with a certificate and prize (£250) at the closing ceremony of the BCS Conference.
+Based upon performance on the day, an overall winner will be selected and presented with a certificate and prize (£250) at the BCS Conference.

 2. Moderated Abstracts